ymcui/NLP-Review-Scorer/README.md

 # NLP Review Scorer

-**Disclamer: This is only a toy.
-You should seriously treat your rebuttal despite the what scores are give below.
-Wish you good luck for your paper submission!**
+**Disclaimer: This is only a toy.
+You should seriously treat your rebuttal despite the what scores are given below.
+Wish you good luck with your paper submission!**

-I know some of you are thinking about how to conver my review to numerical score.
+I know some of you are thinking about how to convert paper review to a numerical score.
 Yes, the time has come.

 In this notebook, you will be able to **convert your review to overall score (hopefully in range 1~5) as well as reviewer confidence.**